wildcards-world/blog/content/blog/how-can-we-protect-it/index.md

 ---
-title: Wildcards - How can we protect it, if we don’t know where it is?
+title: How can we protect it, if we don’t know where it is?
 date: "2020-07-21T15:12:03.284Z"
 featuredImage: ./bdi.png
 author: Rio Button
 description: One month there are millions of pinkie sized dragonflies zooming around the Maldives, the next month every last one is gone.
 And this happens year after year.
 ---

-# How can we protect it, if we don’t know where it is?

 ![](/bdi.png)